RememberMe-2024-SolutionChallenge/.github/profile/README.md

 <img src="https://raw.githubusercontent.com/RememVR-2024-SolutionChallenge/.github/main/profile/assets/sdgs.png" style="width: 70%;">

-We chose UN Sustainable Development Goal 3, specifically with target 3.8 and 3.d.
-As dementia is a disease that influences whole community which includes individuals and their family, our service could provide essential health care services.
-Simultaneously, providing VR contents based on reminiscence therapy would strengthen the capacity for risk reduction and management of dementia.
+We chose UN Sustainable Development Goal 3.
+Especially, we aimed to tackle target 3.4, 3.8, and 3.d.
+The problem of depression and loneliness is world-wide problem, getting worse with nuclear individualization.
+To address these problems, we designed a reminiscence therapy service for people suffering from depression by using AI and VR.
+Our service provide essential health care services.
+Simultaneously, providing VR contents based on reminiscence therapy would strengthen the capacity for risk reduction and management of depression and loneliness.

 ## **2. Key Features**